dng-es/davalidator/README.md

 davalidator
 ===========

-Davalidator is a light form validator which uses jQuery an jQuery UI for showing alerts in different ways:
+Davalidator is a light Javascript HTML form validator which uses jQuery an jQuery UI for showing alerts in different ways:

 - dialog: messages are shown with jQuery UI dialog.
 - tooltip: using jQuery UI tooltip.
 - append messages: appends message alerts to the input using jQuery.
-- javascript alerts: the clasic javascript alerts for nostalgic.
+- javascript alerts: the clasic javascript alerts.
+Just for nostalgic!.